0 Cart

 Well, it took time.
 I started as a Sophomore at Babson.
 Fortunately, I had 2 years until crossing that graduation stage in 2016.
 After enough friends demanded the product, I stayed up until 4 am and launched a super rough version of the website.
 I woke up the next morning for class with 4 orders to fulfill.
 I was blown away.
 After a month or so of sales, my friends nudged me to launch a Kickstarter.
 With a little bit of video editing skills from High School and some very willing friends, we pulled it off on a $0 budget.
 30 days and $10,000 later, we spent weeks fulfilling orders before my future COO, Ken, and I left to go abroad.
 Thinking sales would slow down post-Kickstarter, I hired my sister to fulfill orders after school while I was away.
 Somehow, a stroke of luck hit us and we were featured on ABC in Boston.
 Primetime.
 3 nights in a row!
 Soooo once we saw more orders overnight than we did during the entire Kickstarter... my sister quit.
 Annndddd that's when I hired my mom and brother for a few months until we could find an intern.
 1 intern turned to 3, and soon enough we had a full-blown shipping and fulfillment center sending out product for us.
 (All of this over the course of Junior year).
 Coming into Senior year, I had just launched on Amazon & The Grommet.
 Sales were insane, but somehow I kept on course and maintained my grades.
 At that time, all of my friends were interviewing and applying for jobs.
 Part of me felt like I was missing something... like I was doing something wrong, even though the business was turning enough of a profit to pay a steady salary.
 After a few good phone calls with some of our customers and teachers, I realized it would be insane not to continue it.

 Upon Graduation, I hired my best friend, Ken, and we set out to change the world (of whiteboards).
 Andddd believe it or not, my sister and her best friend, Alessandra, decided they wanted to work with Think Board again while still in college!
 After a few years of Live Chatting and being absolute Customer Service rockstars, they both decided to change it up a bit.
-We now have Rachel overseeing our Customer Happiness team and keeping you all reading this smiling :)
+We now have Rachel overseeing our Customer Happiness team and keeping you all smiling :)

 Where did you get the inspiration for your product?